-Johan Oscar Smith was converted as he stood watch on the navy battleship Thor on May 17th, 1898.
-As he gradually began to interact with other believers, there was little to suggest this group of Christians would expand into a worldwide Christian community.
+Johan Oscar Smith was converted as he stood watch on the navy battleship Thor on May 17th, 1898, and this was the start of what was later to become Brunstad Christian Church.
+As Smith gradually began to interact with other believers, there was little to suggest this group of Christians would expand into a worldwide Christian community.

 But after Johan Oscar Smith got converted in 1898, and during the early 1900s, a circle of friends who experienced fellowship in their faith started gathering.
-Since then, BCC has slowly but surely grown from an unorganized group of friends, to an officially registered church with members in 54 countries.
+Since then, BCC has slowly but surely grown from an unorganized group of friends, to an officially registered church with 8.200 members in Norway, in addition to local churches in 54 countries.

 FROM ONE MAN TO A WORLDWIDE CHURCH